Shidrry/jquants-ELT-sample/README.md

 # jquants-ETL-sample

-A production-grade, fully serverless **ELT** pipeline on GCP that ingests daily Japanese stock market data from the [J-Quants API](https://jpx-jquants.com/), stores it in BigQuery, and transforms it with Dataform into a Looker Studio monitoring dashboard — all deployed via Infrastructure as Code and GitOps CI/CD.
+A production-grade, fully serverless **ELT pipeline** on GCP that ingests daily Japanese equity market data from the [J-Quants API](https://jpx-jquants.com/), stages it in BigQuery, and transforms it with Dataform into a Looker Studio monitoring dashboard — all provisioned via Terraform and deployed through a GitOps CI/CD workflow.

-The pipeline follows an **ELT** (Extract → Load → Transform) pattern: raw data is extracted from the J-Quants API and loaded as-is into BigQuery staging tables (with only type casting for schema safety), then transformed downstream by Dataform into mart tables.
+The pipeline handles **5 data feeds** across multiple schedules, serves **3,900+ listed equities** on JPX (Prime / Growth / Standard markets), and runs unattended every trading day with statistical data quality monitoring and Discord alerting.

+## Technical Highlights

+- **Zero-server architecture**: Cloud Run Jobs (batch) + Cloud Run Services (API) + Cloud Workflows (orchestration) — no VMs, no persistent processes, pay-per-execution
+- **Full Infrastructure as Code**: Every GCP resource — IAM, GCS, BigQuery, Artifact Registry, Cloud Build triggers, Dataform, Secret Manager — is declared in Terraform and version-controlled
+- **GitOps multi-environment**: Branch push (`develop` / `main`) is the single deployment trigger; dev and prod are structurally identical, isolated by dataset naming convention
+- **Statistical data quality**: NULL rates are tracked per column per pipeline in `pipeline_metadata.data_quality_metrics` and compared against a 60-day rolling average; anomalies exceeding a 5 percentage-point delta trigger Discord alerts without blocking the pipeline
+- **Idempotent loads**: Daily BigQuery partitions are overwritten on re-run (`WRITE_TRUNCATE`), making backfills and reruns safe by design
+- **Self-healing CI/CD**: Cloud Build deletes Cloud Run / Workflows / Scheduler resources that no longer exist in the repository, preventing orphaned infrastructure drift

 ## Architecture